Makteti/TwitterBot/README.md

 # Simple Twitter Bot

 Simple bot that was created of a sheer boredom.
 I'm waaaay to lazy to host it.

-##General Information
+## General info

-Code won't work untill provided with correct config(Add your API key and secret) #congfig.py
+Code won't work untill provided with correct config <config.py>

 ## Features